cavalen/aolab-azure/README.md

 <br />

 ### Part 1:
-In your Linux Server install Ansible and additional requeriments needed to deploy the infrastructure in Azure. *You can use MacOS but you need to install Ansible and Python-pip using a package manger like `brew`.*
+In your Linux Server install Ansible and additional requeriments needed to deploy the infrastructure in Azure. *You can use MacOS but you need to install ansible and python-pip using a package manger like `brew`.*

 SSH to your Linux server and check/run `install_ansible.sh`: